By Priority — Quick Answer

 Is 7 days enough for an African safari?

 Tanzania — Our 35-Year Specialty.
-Continental Context — Our Honest Perspective.
+The Continent — Our Honest Perspective.

-If you want Tanzania, we quote directly from Arusha.
-If you want another destination, we'll help you think through the decision honestly.
+If Tanzania is your answer, we quote directly from Arusha.
+If it's another destination, we'll help you think through the decision honestly — and refer you to a specialist we trust.

 Or email info@safari-tz.com · Call +255 743 100 673